 Hello Kitty Shinkansen operation calendar

-The Hello Kitty Shinkansen will be also running 2020, so check out the 2020 operating days calendar before your trip to ensure your Hello Kitty experience!
+The Hello Kitty Shinkansen will be also operating in 2020 and 2021 so check out the operating days calendar before your trip to ensure your Hello Kitty experience!
 In the following calendar you will find the operation days with a pink ribbon.

 - Pink ribbon: Operation days